orakist/Oaksoft.ArgumentParser/README.md

    Switch option is a boolean type.
 If it is passed in the command-line, it default value will be true.\
    Example: --start (start: true)
 4. Counter Option
-   Counter option counts occurences of the option in the command-line.\
+   Counter option counts occurrences of the option in the command-line.\
    Example: --next --next -n -n /n /next (next: 6)

 Please see [Named Options](https://github.com/orakist/Oaksoft.ArgumentParser/blob/dev/docs/NamedOptions.md) for detailed named option usages and settings.